Tag Archives: Science Fiction

 Grade: B+

-Ex Machina reminds me of another recent science-fiction film, Her, with more of a female empowerment edge to it than the latter, which is more of a romantic drama with undercurrents of love.
+Ex Machina (2015) reminds me of another recent science-fiction film, Her (2013), with more of a female empowerment edge.
+The latter is more of a romantic drama with undercurrents of love.

 In contrast, Ex Machina has a cynical tone and elements of imprisonment and psychosis, even narcissism.

-The film features excellent visual effects and a futuristic mystique that makes it a successful treatment.
+The film features excellent visual effects and a futuristic mystique, making it a successful treatment.

 Directed by first-timer Alex Garland, who could very well be a director to watch rise the ranks with subsequent projects.

-Young, fresh-faced computer programmer, Caleb Smith, wins a week-long trip to remote Alaska, to spend it with his mysterious boss, Nathan Bateman, the CEO of a software company.
+Young, fresh-faced computer programmer, Caleb Smith (Domhnall Gleeson), wins a week-long trip to remote Alaska, to spend it with his mysterious boss, Nathan Bateman (Oscar Isaac), the CEO of a software company.

 Caleb must arrive at the luxurious, sprawling estate via helicopter as it is in a deserted area of the world and exists on mile after mile of the gorgeous landscape.